×

 But what if you’ve never surfed before and want to learn?
 You might want to start in Costa Rica!

-1. It’s is renowned for its surf schools
+1. It’s renowned for its surf schools

 The country is home to dozens of surf schools and all-inclusive surf resorts.
 Perhaps the most intimidating part about learning to surf is fighting off the (sometimes aggro) crowds and finding a space to practice in peace.
 As breaks around the globe continue to attract surfers (beginners and professionals, alike), it’s becoming much more difficult to find a spot where you can test out the waters.

 Costa Rica’s camps and resorts completely change the game.
-Most resorts feature virtually crowd-free beaches and waters since their guides take you to virtually uncrowded beaches.
+Most resorts feature virtually crowd-free beaches and waters since their guides take you to uncrowded breaks.
 And, more importantly, they’re home to some of the friendliest instructors in the world.
 You won’t feel like you’re making a fool of yourself or be bullied in the water.
 The best part is, once you get the hang of it, you’ll have uncrowded lineups all to yourself.
 And, maybe, a few friends!

 2. The entire country is surfer-friendly

 If there is a bad surf break in Costa Rica, we haven’t found it.
-In fact, it probably breaks more consistently that many in California.
+In fact, it probably breaks more consistently than many in California.
 Just drive a few miles and find uncrowded lineups and empty waves.
 But what really makes Costa Rica special is its commitment to helping beginners learn the art of the wave.

 It’s unlikely you’ll find the aggressive crowds that notoriously plague the Hawaiian Islands.
 Even the Costa Rica natives are welcoming and offer insight into where to find the best surf, tips for catching more waves, and at which tides to surf.
-The country’s motto, Pura Vida, is a philosophy and lifestyle that you can definitely feel when you’re out on the water—it’s no wonder everyone is so stoked.
+The country’s motto, Pura Vida, is a philosophy and lifestyle that you can definitely feel when you’re out on the water — it’s no wonder everyone is so stoked.

 3. Sandy beach breaks